thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>redis.pool_config.minEvictableMs</td>
 			<td>REDIS_POOL_CONFIG_MIN_EVICTABLE_MS</td>
 			<td>60000</td>
-			<td> Minimum amount of time that an idle connection should be idle before it can be evicted from the connection pool.
-Value set in milliseconds</td>
+			<td> Minimum time that an idle connection should be idle before it can be evicted from the connection pool.
+The value is set in milliseconds</td>
 		</tr>
 		<tr>
 			<td>redis.pool_config.evictionRunsMs</td>